electron/rfcs/text/0014-ai-prompt-api.md

 ## Future possibilities

-- Support for other built in AI APIS
+- Support for other built in AI APIs
 - Default implementation of the Prompt API so that Electron app developers do not need to create their own.